 Again, some people might sleep for 8-9 hours and still feel sleepy after waking up.
-This means that they do not enjoy restful sleep despite being in bed for longer hours.
-In many people, oversleeping might be an indication and a symptom of some kind of health disorder.
+This means they do not enjoy restful sleep despite staying in bed for longer hours.
+In many people, oversleeping is an indication and a symptom of a health disorder.
 It is recommended to consult a sleep specialist if something seems amiss.

 Reasons for Oversleeping: Understanding Oversleeping Causes in Detail

-- Substance abuse – There are some prescription drugs as well as alcohol, which cause oversleeping in some individuals.
-If a prescription drug is making you feel fatigued and possibly leading to oversleeping, you must consult a physician immediately.
+There are some prescription drugs, as well as alcohol, which cause oversleeping in some individuals.
+If a prescription drug makes you feel fatigued and possibly leads to oversleeping, you must consult a physician immediately.

-- Excessive fatigue – Overexertion leads to hypersomnia and is one of the oversleeping causes.
-This is because overexertion leads to fatigue and the body demands more sleep to recuperate from it successfully.
-Not getting enough and proper sleep might leave you feeling exhausted physically as well as mentally.
+Overexertion leads to hypersomnia and is one of the oversleeping causes.
+This is because overexertion leads to fatigue, and the body demands more sleep to recuperate from it successfully.
+Not getting enough proper sleep might leave you feeling exhausted physically and mentally.

-- Sleep apnea – This is a very serious and debilitating breathing disorder in which a person might stop breathing from time to time throughout the night.
-The sleep cycle gets disrupted as a result and the individual ends up spending all night tossing and turning in bed and waking up tired as a result.
-To make up for the lost sleep, people who suffer from sleep apnea sleep longer during the day, leading to oversleeping.
+This is a very serious and debilitating breathing disorder in which a person might stop breathing from time to time throughout the night.
+The sleep cycle gets disrupted as a result, and the individual ends up spending all night tossing and turning in bed and waking up tired as a result.
+To compensate for the lost sleep, people with sleep apnea sleep longer during the day, leading to oversleeping.
 Unlike most other sleep disorders, sleep apnea may need medical intervention.

 Oversleeping Symptoms to Watch Out For?

 There are some very clear oversleeping symptoms and warning signs.
-Some of them include:
+Some of them include the following: